Mchiir/Webcam-OCR-FaceMesh/README.md

 - Select a Region of Interest (RoI) from the captured image.
 - Extract text from the selected area using Tesseract OCR.
 - Visualize facial landmarks, including eyes, lips, nose, nostrils, and iris using MediaPipe Face Mesh.

+> Make sure you're using **Python v3.12.7** or older versions, which are compatible with MediaPipe.

 ## Features